Central Valley (California): Population

-The four main population centers in the Central Valley area are roughly equidistant from the next.
+The four main population centers in the Central Valley area are roughly equidistant from each other.
 From south to north, they are Bakersfield, Fresno, Sacramento and Redding.

-These four cities act as hubs for regional commerce and transportation.
+The table displays the counties of Central Valley and their respective population during the 2020 US Decennial Census.
+Total jobs for each county is from the U.S. Census Bureau, OnTheMap Application and LEHD Origin-Destination Employment Statistics (Beginning of Quarter Employment, 2nd Quarter of 2002–2020).

 Metropolitan areas

-As of 2010, some 7.2 million people lived in the Central Valley; it was the fastest-growing region in California.
+As of 2020, some 7.2 million people lived in the Central Valley; it was the fastest-growing region in California.
 It includes 12 Metropolitan Statistical Areas (MSA) and 1 Micropolitan Statistical Area (μSA).
 Below, they are listed by MSA and μSA population.
 The largest city is Fresno followed by the state capital Sacramento.
 The following metropolitan and micropolitan statistical areas are listed from largest to smallest:

 Ethnography

 After English and Spanish, Punjabi is the third most commonly spoken language in the Central Valley.
 The valley has the largest Sikh population in the nation.

-Geography
+Geology

 The flatness of the valley floor contrasts with the rugged hills or gentle mountains that are typical of most of California's terrain.
 The valley is thought to have originated below sea level as an offshore area depressed by subduction of the Farallon Plate into a trench farther offshore.
 The valley has no earthquake faults of its own but is surrounded by faults to the east and west.

 The valley was enclosed by the uplift of the Coast Ranges, with its original outlet into Monterey Bay.
 Faulting moved the Coast Ranges, and a new outlet developed near what is now San Francisco Bay.
 Over the millennia, the valley filled with the sediments of these same ranges, as well as the rising Sierra Nevada to the east; that filling eventually created an extraordinary flatness just barely above sea level.
 Before California's flood control and aqueduct system was built, annual snow melt turned much of the valley into an inland sea.

 The one notable exception to the flat valley floor is Sutter Buttes, the remnants of an extinct volcano just to the northwest of Yuba City.

 Another significant geologic feature of the Central Valley lies hidden beneath the delta.
 The Stockton Arch is an upwarping of the crust beneath the valley sediments that extends southwest to northeast across the valley.

 The Central Valley lies within the California Trough physiographic section, which is part of the larger Pacific Border province, which in turn is part of the Pacific Mountain System.

+Excessive groundwater pumping in Central Valley has caused measurable amounts of land subsidence in recent years.